wilcooo/TagPro-GroPro/README.md

 - [ ] Edit previously sent messages (For people without the script it'll look like a new message)
 - [ ] LastSeen time next to players (after 30 seconds, they auto-disconnect)
 - [ ] Group description, can be set by the admin(s) and is shown to everyone (and also sent to those without the script)
+- [ ] Auto-reply: whenever someone mentions you, that message is sent.
 - [ ] Link to a connected Mumble Group (for both teams)
 - [ ] Voting for maps
 - [ ] Option for multiple admins (admin can appoint 'sub-admins')